I7-Examples/Glass/docs/source.txt

 'But the law,' says the Prince.

 'You're an idiot,' says the old lady.
 'You knew what you might find.
 If you loved her at all, you would not have come looking.'";
-	end the game saying "Cinderella is executed"
+	end the story saying "Cinderella is executed"

 Table of Cinderella Checking Remarks starting	final	comment